 Every OSPF packet is preceded by a common 24-byte header.
 This header contains the information necessary for a receiving router to determine if the packet should be accepted for further processing.

-The format of the OSPP packet header is shown below: OSPF Packet Header
+The format of the OSPP packet header is shown below:

+OSPF Packet Header

-Figure 8- 16.
+Figure 8-17.
 OSPF Packet Header Format

 Field Description Version No. The OSPF version number Туре The OSPF packet type.
 The OSPF packet types are as follows: Type Description Hello Database Description Link-State Request Link-State Update Link-State Acknowledgment Packet Length The length of the packet in bytes.
 This length includes the 24-byte header.
 Router ID The Router ID of the packet's source.
 Area ID A 32-bit number identifying the area that this packet belongs to.
 All OSPF packets are associated with a single area.
 Packets traversing a virtual link are assigned the backbone Area ID of 0.0.0.0 Checksum A standard IP checksum that includes all of the packet's contents except for the 64-bit authentication field.
 Authentication Type The type of authentication to be used for the packet.
+Authentication A 64-bit field used by the authentication scheme.